ArturoSbr/appec-s1-2025/assignments/a02/instructions.md

 2. Note that there's more reviews than there are order IDs.
 This happens when a user changes their thoughts and updates their review.
 You need to update `table_reviews` so that only the latest review of each order is preserved.
-Use column `'review_answer_timestamp'` to get the latest review for each order.
+Convert column `review_answer_timestamp` to datetime using `pd.to_datetime` and then use it to get the latest review for each order (hint: use `format='%Y-%m-%d %H:%M:%S'` when casting the column to datetime format).

 3. As you know, a single order may include multiple items.
 A peculiar thing about Olist is that their user satisfaction survey does not allow customers to